SovereignCloudStack/cluster-stacks/README.md

 Overall, the cluster stack approach promotes standardization, flexibility, resilience, and simplified operations in managing Kubernetes clusters.
 It empowers users to efficiently deploy and manage their clusters, while enabling collaboration and continuous improvement within the Kubernetes community.

+# :construction_worker: Development

+See [Development Docs](./docs/development.md) for an introduction to the development of Cluster Stacks.

 # :handshake: Contributing
 We welcome and appreciate contributions from the community!
 Check out our CONTRIBUTING.md guide to get started.